Optimal Hamiltonian recognition of unknown quantum dynamics: Results

 Drawing upon the method introduced in Ref.~\cite{Bavaresco_2021} for deriving the dual problem by characterizing dual affine spaces, we formulate the dual problem of Eq.~\eqref{Eq:opt_suc_pri_XZ} as follows, ensuring that strong duality is satisfied~\cite{boyd2004convex}.

 We analytically construct feasible solutions $\{\lambda_k, \overline{W}_k\}$ for any $k$, by using group representation theory to showcase the matrix inequality in this SDP problem.
 Then, it can be shown that the optimal average success probability is upper bounded by $(2k+1)/(2k+2)$.
-Our QSP-based protocol saturates this upper bound and thus is optimal.
-Detailed proofs can be found in Appendix~\ref{appendix:proof_XZ}.
+Furthermore, we show that general strategies, such as those involving the quantum switch~\cite{Oreshkov_2012,Chiribella2013}, cannot improve this upper bound.
+Our QSP-based protocol saturates this upper bound and thus achieves the optimal average success probability considering any query model and input probes.
+Detailed proofs can be found in the Supplementary Information.

 Theorem~\ref{thm:recog_XZ} has several remarkable implications.
 First, it demonstrates that, given $k$ uses of the unknown evolution, the optimal average recognition error decays efficiently as $O(1/k)$.
 Notably, the optimal protocol exhibits no error when the unknown Hamiltonian is $Z$, while the error in deciding the unknown Hamiltonian is $Z$ when it is actually $X$ is $1/(k+1)$.
 This result also provides an operational interpretation of the polynomial in Eq.~\eqref{Eq:threhold_func}, generated by a $ZXZ$-type QSP.